Are you ready to switch to a whole food diet and don’t know how to get started? Here are some tips that can help! It doesn’t have to be difficult.

-I have to admit that in the past, when I started a new diet, I would go into it with gusto, hitting my kitchen with a vengeance and cleaning out every “bad” food from my cupboards and fridge.
-I still hang my head in shame, thinking about all of the money wasted as I gathered food to deliver to the local food pantry or threw in the garbage can.
+I have to admit that in the past, when I started a new diet, I would go into it with gusto.
+It was common for me to hit my kitchen with a vengeance and cleaning out every “bad” food from my cupboards and fridge.
+I still hang my head in shame, thinking about all of the money wasted as I gathered food to deliver to the local food pantry.
+And I threw way too much in the garbage can!
+Yikes!!!

 When I made the decision to transition to a whole food way of life, I knew that I couldn’t just charge ahead and do what I had done previously.
-First of all, I am simply not bringing in as much income as I was one year ago, and so affording to completely gut my diet and replace it with organic produce and pastured meats just wasn’t an option for me.
+I am simply not bringing in as much income as I was one year ago.
+And so, affording to completely gut my diet and replace it with organic produce and pastured meats just wasn’t an option for me.

 But I also know that on a mental and emotional level, easing into a completely new way of eating is much easier to handle, and it gives me plenty of time to discover new recipes to have in my cooking arsenal to make things easier.